 The first page is for the questions and the second page is for the answers.
 The warm-up for each day goes into a box .
 I zoom into that box with the document camera so that they can’t see the other days.
 They have roughly minutes to answer the questions on their own sheet of paper, which is just a sheet of paper that they fold into 4’s.

-When the 5 minutes are up, I simply flip to the next page to reveal the answers.
-The students self-grade their own.
+When the 5 minutes are up, I simply flip to the next page and write down student answer.
+The students get credit for completing the warm up and are able to self-check their work.
 The following week, we repeat the process on the backside.
-At the end of 2 weeks, they total up their points and pass it in.
-I simply enter their score.
+At the end of 2 weeks, I collect the papers.

 What about Monday?